-Webpack · Cloudflare Workers docs
+Webpack

 Shimming globals

-Sometimes you want to bring your own implementation of an existing global API.
-You can do this by shimming a third party module in its place as a webpack plugin.
+When you want to bring your own implementation of an existing global API, you may shim a third-party module in its place as a webpack plugin.

-For example, to replace the runtime global
+For example, you may want to replace the

-URL class with the npm package
+URL global class with the

+url-polyfill npm package.
+After defining the package as a dependency in your

-npm i the package to install it locally and add it to your worker’s package.json, then add a plugin entry to your webpack config.
+package.json file and installing it, add a plugin entry to your webpack configuration.

 Example with webpack plugin